 What do you need to do to have IMM5409 notarised?

-The Statutory Declaration of Common-Law Union (IMM5409) must be signed in front of a notary public, a commissioner of oaths, or a commissioner of taking oaths – in Australia, this means you and your partner must sign it in front of a notary public.
+The Statutory Declaration of Common-Law Union (IMM5409) can be signed in front of a notary public, a commissioner of oaths, or a commissioner of taking oaths.
+In Australia, this means you and your partner must sign IMM5409 in front of a notary public.

 As a leading provider of notary public services in Sydney, we often assist clients with notarising the Statutory Declaration of Common-Law Union for Canada.
 The process involves the following steps:

 - You and your partner must make an appointment to see our notary public.

 - You and your partner must personally attend the appointment and appear before our notary public (preferably at the same time) with your photo identification document (ie, usually your passports).